Franz Eckert

-Franz Eckert (5 April 1852 - 6 August 1916) was a German composer and musician who composed the harmony for Japan's national anthem, "Kimigayo" and the national anthem of the Korean Empire, "Aegukga".
+Franz Eckert (5 April 1852 - 6 August 1916) was a German composer and musician who composed the harmony for Japan's national anthem, "Kimigayo" and the national anthem of the Korean Empire, "Daehan Jeguk Aegukga".

 Early life and education

 Eckert was a native of Neurode, Prussian Silesia (now Nowa Ruda, Poland), and the son of a court official.
 He studied in the conservatories of Breslau (Wrocław) and the Royal Conservatory in Dresden, and specialized in military music at Neiße.
 He received an appointment to become bandmaster to the Kaiserliche Marine at Wilhelmshaven, where he caught the attention of the Japanese government in 1879.

 Career

 Eckert was invited to the Empire of Japan as a foreign advisor at the behest of the Imperial Japanese Navy.
 Eckert served as director of the Navy Band from 1879 to 1880.
 At the time, the need for an anthem was especially pressing in the Navy, as Japanese officers were embarrassed by their inability to sing their own anthem at flag ceremonies at sea.
 The existing anthem had been created by John William Fenton in 1869.
 In 1880, the Imperial Household Agency adopted a modified melody attributed to Hiromori Hayashi.
 Although the melody is based on a traditional mode of Japanese court music, it is composed in a mixed style derived from Western hymns.
 Some elements of the Fenton arrangement are retained.
 Eckert rearranged the existing anthem per the Gregorian mode for Western instrumentation, making suitable modifications for playability at sea, including a four-part vocal arrangement.
-The new national anthem was first performed in the imperial palace on Emperor Meiji's birthday, 3 November 1880.
+The new national anthem was first performed in the Tokyo Imperial Palace on 3 November 1880, Emperor Meiji's birthday.

 Between 1883 and 1886 he worked in the Ministry of Education for the Music Examination Board in the area of wind and string music.
 However, his most important task was the publication of the books of songs for use in Japanese elementary schools.
 In March 1888, Eckert joined the Department of Classical Music of the Imperial Household Ministry, established the military band of the Imperial Guards, and founded the military band of the Imperial Japanese Army Academy.
 He was active in composing ceremonial music for both the Court and for the military, while introducing a variety of Western musical instruments and musical theories on melody and harmony.